bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 }
 ```

 And now let's make the changes.
-First, since we want to support Jwt token we need to add the nuget package `Microsoft.AspNetCore.Authentication.JwtBearer`
+First, since we want to support JWT tokens we need to add the nuget package `Microsoft.AspNetCore.Authentication.JwtBearer`

 ```bash
 dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer